Health & Safety

 A study abroad experience, while extremely rewarding, can often bring health challenges as you adjust to new schedules, routines, eating habits, and cultural norms.
 It is important to prepare to manage your health prior to departure and throughout your experience abroad, as a semester abroad may be stressful both physically and mentally.
 A healthy mind and body are essential for a successful education abroad experience.
 Please read the following points carefully to prepare yourself for any health issues that may emerge while you are abroad.

 If you are experiencing or have experienced physical or emotional problems, please carefully consider your readiness for an international experience.
-If you are experiencing emotional, eating or substance abuse problems, you may consider deferring your participation in a program until you have the concern well under control.
+If you are experiencing emotional, eating, or substance abuse problems, you may consider deferring your participation in a program until you have the concern well under control.
 If you do intend to participate in the program while managing a health issue, speak with your doctor or counselor well in advance of departure to devise a plan for your ongoing care.

 Prescription MedicationWhen feasible, bring an adequate supply of medication to last the full term abroad.
 Do not ship medications as they are likely to be held up in customs for an extended period of time or not arrive at all.
 Bring medications in their original labeled containers along with copies of prescriptions.
 Know the generic names of all medications.

 ImmunizationsIn some countries, immunizations may be required or recommended.
 Check with your doctor as well as the World Health Organization and the Centers for Disease Control which offers a Traveler's Health section.
+Please stay aware of ongoing COVID-19 travel regulations as they pertain to your destination.

 Students with DisabilitiesStudents with apparent or non-apparent disabilities may need to take special measures when planning a study abroad experience.
 Appropriate accommodations and facilities may not be available in all locations, so discuss your needs with your study abroad advisor as far in advance as possible.
 Your study abroad advisor and Endicott's coordinator of disability services will work together to assist you.